MenuFi/MenuFiAndroidApp/README.md

 ### NEW FEATURES

 * Added ability to view restaurants and menu items
-* Added ability to update alleriges and preferences
+* Added ability to update allergies and preferences
 * Added ability to filter by allergies and preferences
-* Added ability to view detailed enteries about menu items
+* Added ability to view detailed entries about menu items
 * Added ability to rate and view ratings of menu items
 * Added registering user clicks